adjtomo/pyatoa/docs/storage.rst

 Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Users can also access saved configuration parameters from the auxiliary data
+Users can access :class:`Config <pyatoa.core.config.Config>` parameters from
-attribute, in the same fashion as the misfit windows and adjoint sources.
+the auxiliary data attribute.
+This is useful for understanding how windows
+and adjoint sources were generated.

 .. code:: python